christian-cleberg/ios-tasks/README.md

 I am always open to collaboration!
-I have only started working on this in my spare time since development is hobby and not my full-time job, but the goal is to get this app to a state where it could replace the default iOS reminders app for those who prefer FOSS alternatives.
+I have only started working on this in my spare time since development is hobby and not my full-time job, but the goal is to get this app to a state where it could replace the default iOS reminders app for those who prefer open-source alternatives.

 If you're interested in contributing to this project, feel free to submit a pull request or reach out with